Anyi-global/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. echo "Best School" > \\\*\\\\"'\"Best School"\\'\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\) => Creates the file with the test Best School
 8. ls -la > ls_cwd_content => Writes the result of ls -la into the file ls_cwd_content
 9. tail -n 1 < iacta >> iacta => Duplicates the last line of the file iacta
+10. find . -type f -name "*.js" -delete => deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11. find . -type d -not '.' | wc -l =>  a script that counts the number of directories and sub-directories in the current directory.